 Scrabble is the most popular word game ever published.
-You score points in Scrabble by creating words with letter tiles on a game board.
+You score points in Scrabble by creating words with letter tiles on a game board either online or on a physical board.
 Each tile is assigned a numerical value, and as each new word is formed or each previously played word is modified, a score is recorded.
 At the end of the game, when all the tiles have been drawn and one player uses all his tiles, the game ends.
 Whoever has the highest number of points wins the game.

 Total Number of Scrabble Tiles